-$$rate = k' [CH_3COOCH_3] [H_2O]$$
+$$rate = k' [CH3COOCH3] [H2O]$$

-The reaction was expected to follow the second order kinetics, however, obeys the first order.
+The reaction is expected to follow the second order kinetics, however, obeys the first order.

 The reason is that solvent water is present in such large excess that the change in its concentration is negligible compared to initial one or its concentration remains constant.